markharrison/securing-applications/docs/06-secure-the-code.md

 Software Composition Analysis tools should be employed to analyse the dependency graph and keep an inventory of third-party components being used to build applications.
 More on this later when we discusss the [Software Supply Chain](./10-software-supply-chain.md).

 For private development store source code in well-secured code repositories.
 Fully understand your branch management so you know what code is in dev / test / production.
-And have processes for hotfixes .
+And have processes for hotfixes.